Abdul-Andha/discord-bot/README.md

 ### App Description

 This bot has various commands available to users which allow for announcements, messages, and database management.
 Users can access, sort, and update the data directly through discord.
+They can also run the help command to get more information on specific features.

 ### App Demo